Skip to content

 // Generate new file path

-const newPath = filePath.replace(/(\.\w+)$/, '_compressed$1')
+const newPath = filePath.replace(/(\.\w+)$/, "_compressed$1")

 await eidos.currentSpace.fs.writeFile(newPath, compressed)